 Remember to flush your taps!

-The RMOW is responsible for the quality of the water supply, which consistently meets Provincial standards.
-Like many other communities in Canada, the pH of some source water is naturally low, which is being explored further.
+Whistler’s water meets all of the conditions set out by Vancouver Coastal Health in our Drinking Water Permit.
+Like many other communities in Canada, the pH of some source water is naturally low.

-Once water is delivered, it is the responsibility of property owners to manage it.
+Once water is delivered to homes and businesses, it is the responsibility of property owners to manage it.
 If water has not been used for a while, levels of dissolved metals may increase.

 Dissolved metals can come from:

 - Faucets – Fixtures inside your home may contain lead

 - Copper Pipe with Lead Solder – Prior to 1989 solder contained high lead levels.